jayinc/docs/content/release-notes/index.md

     weight: 999
 ---

+# November 29, 2021

+- **Dashboard**: New sign-up flow and new application configuration view.
+- **Speechly API**: New data centers in the US (east and west coasts), UK and Singapore.
+This reduces transcript latency in client applications.
+- **Client libraries and demos**: All of our open-source Client libraries, example applications, and demos are now in the same [GitHub repository](https://github.com/speechly/speechly).
+Our developer community engagement will in the future be focused around this repository.
+- **Other small improvements and bugfixes.**

 # November 1, 2021

 - **React Voice Form Components**: A new UI library with multi-modal browser widgets that can be controlled with speech, tap, pointer, and keyboard.
 Available [with npm](https://www.npmjs.com/package/@speechly/react-voice-forms).
 Documentation [here](/client-libraries/voice-forms/).